ndthuan/docker-php/README.md

 **Examples:**

-For Open source apps that put everything in public root directory such as phpBB, WordPress...:
+For open source apps that put everything in public root directory such as phpBB, WordPress...:
 ```bash
 docker run -p 8080:80 \
 -e NEW_WWW_DATA_UID=$UID \